Top 50 Must-Know System Design Interview Questions

 Conclusion

-FAQs: 50 Frequently Asked System Design Questions
+FAQs: System Design Interview Questions

 Q1.
 What is the main difference between High-Level Design (HLD) and Low-Level Design (LLD)?